thu-ml/RoboticsDiffusionTransformer/README.md

 ## Fine-Tuning on Your Own Dataset

-If your fine-tuning dataset is in the [Open X-Embodiment](https://robotics-transformer-x.github.io/) or the collection of our pre-training datasets (see [this doc](docs/pretrain.md)), you can also fine-tune RDT through the pre-trained pipeline.
-You just need to remove other redundant datasets in the parameters.
+If your fine-tuning dataset is in the [Open X-Embodiment](https://robotics-transformer-x.github.io/) or the collection of our pre-training datasets (see [this doc](docs/pretrain.md#download-and-prepare-datasets)), you can also fine-tune RDT through the pre-trained pipeline.
+You need to remove other redundant datasets in the parameters.
 We refer to [this guide](docs/pretrain.md) (pre-training).

 1. Prepare your dataset: